PANTHEON X (XPN) Price Hits $0.0010

-PANTHEON X (XPN) traded up 1.4% against the dollar during the one day period ending at 16:00 PM Eastern on September 14th.
-PANTHEON X has a market cap of $664,931.33 and approximately $2,219.00 worth of PANTHEON X was traded on exchanges in the last 24 hours.
-One PANTHEON X coin can currently be bought for approximately $0.0010 or 0.00000005 BTC on major cryptocurrency exchanges.
-In the last seven days, PANTHEON X has traded 4.9% higher against the dollar.
+PANTHEON X (XPN) traded up 0.5% against the U.S. dollar during the one day period ending at 11:00 AM Eastern on September 17th.
+In the last seven days, PANTHEON X has traded up 8.8% against the U.S. dollar.
+PANTHEON X has a total market cap of $689,384.09 and approximately $991.00 worth of PANTHEON X was traded on exchanges in the last 24 hours.
+One PANTHEON X coin can currently be purchased for $0.0010 or 0.00000005 BTC on major exchanges.

 Here is how related cryptocurrencies have performed in the last 24 hours: